 Intimate partner violence (IPV) occurs when a current or former intimate partner uses or threatens physical or sexual violence.
 IPV also may take the form of a pattern of behavior that seeks to establish power and control by causing fear of physical or sexual violence.
 Stalking may also constitute IPV.

-Stalking is repeated or obsessive unwanted attention on the basis of sex that is directed toward an individual or group that is likely to cause alarm, fear, or substantial emotional distress.
+Stalking is repeated or obsessive unwanted attention on the basis of sex that is directed toward an individual or group and that is likely to cause alarm, fear, or substantial emotional distress.
 Stalking may take many forms, including following, lying in wait, monitoring, and pursuing contact.
 Stalking may occur in person or through a medium of communication, such as letters, email, text messages, or phone calls.
 In some circumstances, two instances of such behavior may be sufficient to constitute stalking.

 The integrity of the teacher-student relationship is the foundation of the University’s educational mission.
 This relationship vests considerable trust in the teacher, who, in turn, bears authority and accountability as a mentor, educator, and evaluator.
 The unequal institutional power inherent in this relationship heightens the vulnerability of the student and the potential for coercion.
 The pedagogical relationship between teacher and student must be protected from influences or activities that can interfere with learning and personal development.

-Whenever a teacher is or in the future might reasonably become responsible for teaching, advising, or directly supervising a student, a sexual relationship between them is inappropriate and must be avoided.
+Whenever a teacher is or in the future might reasonably become responsible for teaching, advising, or directly supervising a student, a sexual or romantic relationship between them is inappropriate and must be avoided.
 In addition to creating the potential for coercion, any such relationship jeopardizes the integrity of the educational process by creating a conflict of interest and may impair the learning environment for other students.
 Finally, such situations may expose the University and the teacher to liability for violation of laws against sexual harassment and sex discrimination.

-Therefore, teachers must avoid sexual relationships with students over whom they have or might reasonably expect to have direct pedagogical or supervisory responsibilities, regardless of whether the relationship is consensual.
-Conversely, teachers must not directly supervise any student with whom they have a sexual relationship.
+Therefore, teachers must avoid sexual or romantic relationships with students over whom they have or might reasonably expect to have direct pedagogical or supervisory responsibilities, regardless of whether the relationship is consensual.
+Conversely, teachers must not directly supervise any student with whom they have a sexual or romantic relationship.